Product

 Source: Dynatrace.com

-Dynatrace's AI-powered observability platform is designed for hybrid and multi-cloud environments.
-It provides full-stack monitoring, application security, and real-time analytics.
+Dynatrace's AI-powered observability platform is designed for multiple environments, such as hybrid and multi-cloud platforms.
+It provides full-stack monitoring, application security, and cloud performance insights to ensure successful service delivery.

 Its Davis AI engine automates anomaly detection and root cause analysis to reduce manual troubleshooting.
 It can also create dashboards that simplify system monitoring.

 Plus, Dynatrace can map network dependencies between cloud components, applications, and services.
-This helps teams make informed business decisions.
+This helps teams make informed decisions and improve business outcomes.

 Dynatrace offers different services with varying rates.